OPEN SAT/SUN/MON 10am-6pm

-“We’ve been involved since Molson Park as a food vendor,” said club member and antique show organizer, Maurice Keogh.
+“We’ve been involved since Molson Park as a food vendor,” said Club member and former antique show organizer, Maurice Keogh.
 “Back then it was corned beef from an army tent.”
-Around 18 years ago the club added the antique show component to Kempenfest.
-The Optimist Antique Show has grown over the years to attract 40 exhibitors from all over Ontario.
+Around 18 years ago the Club added the Antique Show component to Kempenfest.
+Now the Optimist Antique, Vintage & Collectibles Show has grown over the years to attract 40 exhibitors from all over Ontario.
 While 30 are regulars to Kempenfest, each year brings a few new dealers.

 “We don’t allow reproductions,” said Keogh.
 “It’s collector items – everything from jewelry to old water pumps, farm scales that have been made into coffee tables, harvest tables, blanket boxes, corner cupboards.”
 And there are lots of home-made toys too.
 The Optimist Antique Show also includes items such as old church windows that have been refurnished to incorporate mirrors, and the very collectible Pepsi, and beer signs.
-Once the antique show is organized members turn their attention to another Kempenfest fundraising venture – a food booth.
-The Optimist food booth features french-fries, ice cream, pop and water.
-“You know what the biggest seller is?
-Water,” said Keogh.
+The Antiques Show is one of two major fundraisers for the Optimist Club annually which allows it to support various youth projects throughout the area.

-The club’s 35 members each take four-hour shifts staffing the food booth during Kempenfest.
-All of the funds raised from both Kempenfest events go to support local youth.
-The Optimist club was responsible for starting minor soccer in this area, a sport which has grown to encompass 3,000 children.
-“We started Bowl for Millions for Big Brothers” said Keogh who called it one of the club’s largest projects.
+In the past the CIub’s 30 members would each take four-hour shifts staffing the food booth during Kempenfest but we gave up on food a few years ago to focus solely on antiques.
+All of the funds raised from Kempenfest activities go to support local youth.
+The Optimist Club was responsible for starting minor soccer in this area, a sport which has grown to encompass tens of thousands of kids at the Barrie Soccer Club over the last 52 years.

 A few years ago the Optimist Club partnered with the City of Barrie in replacing playground equipment at Centennial Beach that gets a lot of use when the sun shines and especially during the busy, high traffic days of Kempenfest each year.